a-sleiman/PlasmoMut/README.md

 ## Project Goal

 To identify mutations exclusively present in *P. falciparum* isolates from treatment failure cases, but absent in treatment success cases.
-The ultimate aim is to generate a list of candidate variants potentially linked to resistance against antimalarial drugs (e.g., lumefantrine).
+The ultimate aim is to generate a list of candidate variants potentially linked to resistance against antimalarial drugs.

 ---